KALYANKUMAR13/project-containization/monitoring/Statefuleset/README.md

 Statefulset -> PVC -> StorageClass -> Provisioner -> PV

-If we want to use external storage class, CSI Container Storage Interface will be provided by particular storage to use in k8s cluster .
+If we want to use external storage class like netApp , CSI Container Storage Interface will be provided by particular storage to use in k8s cluster.
+We can install through helm charts